EventCalc – Data We Collect

 Who Do We Share Information With?

 None of the data that we collect is ever shared, sold, or exposed to anyone.
 Ever.
 Period.
+If someone wanted to buy EventCalc we would rather close it down and delete everything.
+This is how we would like our data treated so we treat yours like that, too.

 Summary